build-on-aws/content/posts/why-engineers-hold-the-keys/index.md

 ---
 title: "Why Engineers Hold the Keys to Smart Cloud Spending"
-description: "Explore how engineers play a crucial role in optimizing AWS cloud spending"
+description: "Explore how engineers play a crucial role in optimizing AWS cloud spending, common optimization levers and tools that engineers can pull to save significant spend."
 tags:
     - cost-optimization
     - aws